DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "As for their weak point, these guys got core that holds magic power inside of their bodies.
 While at least in theory it is possible to crush it with bullet or sword, but that's hard even for a skillful sniper.
-Besides anyway each has their core at different place."
+Not to mention each has their core at a different place."

 It required a miracle to shoot them.